The village of Yelverton is located almost at the centre of the area covered by our Club membership.

 Pictured here is our President Ross Dent

 The Rotary Club of Yelverton has recently fitted this defibrillator outside Yelverton Doctors Surgery.
-We will shortly be rolling out Defibrillator Awareness Courses to the local community.
+We have already stated be rolling out Defibrillator Awareness Courses to the local community including basic CPR.

 How to sign up for your (free) defibrillator awareness course:

 Either: send an e-mail to firstname.lastname@example.org with your name and contact details.